socheatsok78/awesome-me/platforms/README.md

 ### Containerize
 - [Docker](https://www.docker.com/) - Package Software into Standardized Units for Development, Shipment and Deployment.
+- [LXD](https://linuxcontainers.org/lxd/) - LXD is a next generation system container and virtual machine manager.
+It offers a unified user experience around full Linux systems running inside containers or virtual machines.
+- [containerd](https://containerd.io/) - An industry-standard container runtime with an emphasis on simplicity, robustness and portability.

+#### Container Orchestration
+- [K3s](https://k3s.io/) - The certified Kubernetes distribution built for IoT & Edge computing.
 - [Kubernetes](https://kubernetes.io/) - Automated container deployment, scaling, and management.
-- [K3s](https://k3s.io/) - The certified Kubernetes distribution built for IoT & Edge computing.

-#### Container Orchestration
+- [Rancher](https://rancher.com/) - From datacenter to cloud to edge, Rancher lets you deliver Kubernetes-as-a-Service..
-- [portainer](https://github.com/portainer/portainer) - Portainer is a lightweight management UI which allows you to easily manage your different Docker environments.
+- [Portainer](https://github.com/portainer/portainer) - Portainer is a lightweight management UI which allows you to easily manage your different Docker environments.

 #### Container Applications
 - [fluentd](https://docs.fluentd.org/) - Fluentd is an open source data collector for unified logging layer.

+### Distributed Cloud Operating System
+- [Apache Mesos](https://mesos.apache.org/) - Program against your datacenter
+like it’s a single pool of resources.
+- [DC/OS](https://dcos.io/) - DC/OS is an open-source, distributed operating system based on the Apache Mesos distributed systems kernel.